Bikini Queen Tarsha Whitmore Shows Some Serious Skin In White Zip-Up Crop Top & Matching Spandex

 Once again, Tarsha Whitmore is dazzling her legion of fans with another insanely sexy post.

 The brunette bombshell was born and raised in Australia, but she has quickly become one of the most popular and well-known models on the planet.
 Tarsha is just 19-years-old, and she already has an impressive following of over 500,000 on Instagram alone — a number that continues to rise on a weekly basis.
-The model visited Los Angeles last week and shared a ton of photos from her trip with fans on social media but her most recent trip landed her back in Australia.
+The model visited Los Angeles last week and shared a ton of photos from her trip with fans on social media.
+Her most recent trip landed her back in Australia.

-In the sexy new image that was shared with fans yesterday, the model poses against a stone colored wall with a few trees at her back.
+In the sexy new image, the model poses against a stone wall with a few trees at her back.
 She wears her long, brunette locks up in a high ponytail, accessorizing the look with a white scrunchie and headband.
 Per usual, the model rocks a stunning face of makeup that includes eyeliner, mascara, blush, highlighter, and matte lipstick.

-But it’s Whitmore’s amazing figure that really has fans turning their heads.
+But it’s Whitmore’s amazing figure that really has fans paying attention.
 On top, the beauty rocks a white zip-up crop top that shows off her toned and tanned arms and abs.
-She pairs the look with matching, white spandex that hit well above her knee, showing off plenty of leg to onlookers.
+She pairs the look with matching white spandex shorts that hit well above her knee, showing off plenty of leg to onlookers.
 In the caption of the photo, Tarsha simply put a smiling cat face.

-And though the shot has not been live on her account for too long, it’s earned the Aussie-born beauty a lot of attention from fans with over 15,000 likes in addition to 140-plus comments.
+And though the shot has not been live on her account for too long, it’s earned the Aussie-born beauty a lot of attention with over 15,000 likes in addition to 140-plus comments.
 Some fans took to the post to let Whitmore know she looks beautiful while countless others raved over her killer figure.
 A few more commented to ask where she got her NSFW outfit.

 “Why r u the cutest thing,” one follower asked with a crying face emoji attached to the end.